estellederrien/vue-starter-webpack-node-cli-4/README.md

 ![ScreenShot](screenshot-2.png)

+## Collabs:
+I am looking for collabs and can give you access to the depot !!

 <br /><br />
 ## Comin' soon ! ...
 - NEW !
 Social network on each user public profiles, allowing all users to share stories, pics etc ...<br />